vamise/nft-marketplace/ARCHITECTURE.md

 For instance, 1st place may have three items with 3 unique metadata won while 2nd place may have 4 metadata from 4 items, every item with a single unique creator.
 The split of funds in the 1st place is going to be 3 ways, while in 2nd place would be 4 ways.
 Even if 1st and 2nd place bids are the same, we want two records to reflect the royalties paid from 1st and 2nd place, because they would be different numbers in this case, and we want to preserve history.

-PayoutTickets always have PDAs of `['metaplex', auction_manager_id, winning_config_index, winning_config_item_index, creator_index, safety_deposit_key, destination_owner]` where `auction_manager_id` is the address of the AuctionManager account, `winning_config_index` is the 0-based index of the WinningConfig in the AuctionManager settings you paid out in this ticket, `winning_config_item_index` is the 0-based index of the WinningConfigItem in that WinningConfig, `creator_index` is the 0-based creator index in that Metadata's creator array that you paid out for that WinningConfigItem (or 'auctioneer' if paying the auctioneer for this item), `safety_deposit_key` is the address to the safety deposit box for this item, and `destination_owner` is the owner of the destination account where the monies are being sent.
+PayoutTickets always have PDAs of `['nft-marketplace', auction_manager_id, winning_config_index, winning_config_item_index, creator_index, safety_deposit_key, destination_owner]` where `auction_manager_id` is the address of the AuctionManager account, `winning_config_index` is the 0-based index of the WinningConfig in the AuctionManager settings you paid out in this ticket, `winning_config_item_index` is the 0-based index of the WinningConfigItem in that WinningConfig, `creator_index` is the 0-based creator index in that Metadata's creator array that you paid out for that WinningConfigItem (or 'auctioneer' if paying the auctioneer for this item), `safety_deposit_key` is the address to the safety deposit box for this item, and `destination_owner` is the owner of the destination account where the monies are being sent.
 Yeah, I know, painful.

 ### Store

 Every person who forks the repository to make their own storefront should have a unique store struct that is seeded by their own administrative wallet.
 These are created and updated by the idempotent `set_store` endpoint.
 Each store can choose to use it's own token, token-metadata, token-vault and auction programs if it so chooses, though right now we've got a hard check that the token program is actually the global spl-token program.
 The store also can be either public or private, which determines whether or not AuctionManagers can sell items that have all non-whitelisted creators on them or not.
 We take a "bouncer-knows-your-friend-and-lets-you-in" approach to selling items in whitelist-only stores - if an item has at least one *verified* Whitelisted Creator, then it can be sold.

-Store PDAs are always a PDA seed of `['metaplex', metaplex_program_id, admin_wallet]` where `metaplex_program_id` is the address of the Metaplex contract and `admin_wallet` is the wallet that is administering this store.
+Store PDAs are always a PDA seed of `['nft-marketplace', metaplex_program_id, admin_wallet]` where `metaplex_program_id` is the address of the Metaplex contract and `admin_wallet` is the wallet that is administering this store.

 ### WhitelistedCreator

 A cousin of the simple Creator struct from the Metadata program, this is a foreign key connector between a creator address and a store.
 It denotes whether or not this creator is currently active in the store and if they are, allows items from them to be sold in it.

-WhitelistedCreator PDAs are always a PDA seed of `['metaplex', metaplex_program_id, store_key, creator_key]` where `metaplex_program_id` is the address of the Metaplex contract, `store_key` is the address of the storefront, and `creator_key` is obviously the address of the creator's wallet you are whitelisting.
+WhitelistedCreator PDAs are always a PDA seed of `['nft-marketplace', metaplex_program_id, store_key, creator_key]` where `metaplex_program_id` is the address of the Metaplex contract, `store_key` is the address of the storefront, and `creator_key` is obviously the address of the creator's wallet you are whitelisting.

 ### SafetyDepositValidationTicket

 This PDA solely exists to prevent validating a safety deposit box twice, which could present security vulnerabilities.
 It is created for each safety deposit box when it is presented for validation.

-SafetyDepositValidationTickets are always PDAs with seed of `['metaplex', metaplex_program_id, auction_manager_id, safety_deposit_key]`where `metaplex_program_id` is the address of the Metaplex contract, `auction_manager_id` is the address of the AuctionManager, and `safety_deposit_key` is the address of the SafetyDepositBox being validated.
+SafetyDepositValidationTickets are always PDAs with seed of `['nft-marketplace', metaplex_program_id, auction_manager_id, safety_deposit_key]`where `metaplex_program_id` is the address of the Metaplex contract, `auction_manager_id` is the address of the AuctionManager, and `safety_deposit_key` is the address of the SafetyDepositBox being validated.

 ### OriginalAuthorityLookup

 These are created during FullRightsTransfers.
 When a FullRightsTransfer is happening, the Metadata `updateAuthority` is shifted from the Auctioneer to the AuctionManager so that it can grant it in turn to the winner, and this record is created to keep track of who the original `updateAuthority` was to return it later if the item is not sold.
 That functionality (returns) is not implemented as of this writing but will be in the near future.

-OriginalAuthorityLookups always have PDAs with seed of `['metaplex', auction_id, metadata_key]` where `auction_id` is the address of the Auction and `metadata_key` is the address of the actual Metadata struct.
+OriginalAuthorityLookups always have PDAs with seed of `['nft-marketplace', auction_id, metadata_key]` where `auction_id` is the address of the Auction and `metadata_key` is the address of the actual Metadata struct.

 ### PrizeTrackingTicket